 Remove Leftover Food

-If you suspect rat infestation under your decking, you should remove any leftover foods around the deck area.
+If you suspect rat infestation under your decking, you should remove any leftover foods around the decking area.
 Rats are attracted to leftover food in the surroundings.
 They need food to survive.
-Food scraps can fall on the spaces between your decking; clean up fallen food on your deck after eating.
-If you remove all traces of leftover food around your decking, the rats won't have anything to feed on.
+Food scraps can fall on the spaces between your decking; clean up fallen food on your decking after eating.
+If you remove all traces of leftover food around your decking, the rats won’t have anything to feed on.

 Remove water sources

-Keep the garden Clean
+Keep the garden Clean.

 Move Things Around

 Another way you can get rid of rats is by moving things around the decking area.
 Rats are always scared of new things in the territory.
 They don’t like any form of disruption to their territory.
 To keep the rats away, ensure you place obstacles in their territory and frequently move things around the decking.

 Rats like to hibernate in dark or shaded areas that are hard to reach.
 Underneath your decking can be an ideal spot for rats to seek shelter.
 To keep rats from using beneath your decking as shelter, block all access to the decking.
 You can run a mesh or chicken wire along the decking edges between the decking and the ground.
 It will keep rats getting under your decking.
 If you are concerned about the mesh distorting the appearance of your decking, arrange potted flowers around your decking to mask the mesh.